 The factor $\pnorm{\infty}{\parav}$ captures the scale of the potential outcomes.
 If the potential outcomes are large in magnitude, the estimator will naturally be less precise in absolute terms.
-For simplicity, we use the uniform norm to measure the scale of the potential outcomes; if the potential outcomes are known to be in some interval, this norm is asymptotically bounded.
-However, the uniform norm can be overly conservative, and we show in Section~\suppref{app:consistent-var-est} in the supplement that it is possible to replace the uniform norm with the fourth moment, at the cost of making the mean square error bound more sensitive to outliers among the coefficients in the variance bound $\boundM$.
+For simplicity, we use the uniform norm to measure the scale of the potential outcomes; if the potential outcomes are known to be in some interval, this norm is asymptotically bounded by construction.
+However, the uniform norm can paint an overly pessimistic picture, and we show in Section~\suppref{app:consistent-var-est} of the supplement that it is possible to replace the uniform norm with other moments of the potential outcomes, at the cost of making the mean square error bound more sensitive to outliers among the coefficients in the variance bound $\boundM$.

-The final factor, $\pnorm{2}{\boundM}^2$, measures the magnitude of the coefficients in the variance bound.
-If $\pnorm{2}{\boundM}^2$ is large relative to $\pnorm{2}{\varM}^2$, then the bound is achieving design compatibility by overweighting a subset of the potential outcome products, making the variance bound estimators disproportionally sensitive to the estimation errors in those terms.
+The final factor $\pnorm{2}{\boundM}^2$ measures the magnitude of the coefficients in the variance bound.
+If $\pnorm{2}{\boundM}^2$ is large relative to $\pnorm{2}{\varM}^2$, then the bound is achieving design compatibility by overweighting a subset of the potential outcome products, making the variance bound estimators disproportionally sensitive to estimation errors in those terms.
 The following corollary, which follows directly from Proposition~\ref{prop:finite-sample-MSE-bound}, states that control over $\pnorm{2}{\boundM}^2$ ensure that the error of the variance bound estimator is small with high probability in large samples.